alvinsiew/gossh/README.md

 To list all hosts:
 gossh -l

+To list more info on hosts:
+gossh -l info

+To list host private key:
-To list all hosts with all informations: gossh -l all
+gossh -l key

 To connect to host:
 gossh -c server-test